Privacy Policy | Imprint | Prinect Know How | Prinect Release Notes Logo HEIDELBERG

 In "Measuring result" two options are available for applying the measurement result:

-"New Target Color" option: The measured value of the target color is adopted as the measurement result.
+"New Target Color" option: The measured value of the target color is used as the measurement result.

 CD = L*a*b*T + (L*a*b*T - L*a*b*P)